SetProtocol/STIPS/STIPS/STIP-005.md

 **Fundamental Concepts**

-* Issuance replicates the current position (e.g its leverage and ratio of components).
-USDC enters our system and we allocate resources to preserve the sets existing properties as we open positions on the external protocol.
+* Issuance replicates the set's current positions (e.g its leverage and ratio of components).
+USDC enters our system and we allocate resources to preserve the set's existing properties as we open positions on the external protocol.
-* Redemption is about replicating the current position as USDC leaves our system and we close positions on the external protocol.
+* Redemption is about replicating the current position as USDC leaves our system and we reduce positions on the external protocol.

 **Design Goals**